 As We Travel – Sofia and Nathan offer great travel tips, good advice, and funny stories for the road for young travelers.
 They are currently traveling Southeast Asia again.

 The Cranky Flier – Brett is the guru on airlines.
 He knows everything about them and is an industry expert.
 If you ever want to keep with the airline industry, read this blog.

-Legal Nomads – Jodi’s site may not be that small but I love that she is proving even lawyers can have fun and the political/cultural aspect of her site.
+Legal Nomads – Jodi’s site may not be that small, but I love that she is proving that even lawyers can have fun, as well as the political/cultural aspect of her site.
 She skips the normal topics and instead focuses more on the culture of a place.